 Buster the dog with arthritis wearing boots to protect his paws

-Remove Obstacles When Possible
+Removing Obstacles When Possible

-The biggest challenge the arthritis created for Buster was getting up the steps of the motorhome.
+The biggest challenge arthritis created for Buster was getting up the steps of the motorhome.
 With the stiffness and weakness in his hind legs, he had trouble climbing the steep incline.
 It was hard watching him struggle, and a few times we had to give him a boost to get to the top.

 READ MORE ⇒ Tips for Choosing and Using a Dog Ramp